thisboyiscrazy/esp-idf/docs/en/api-reference/storage/spiffs.rst

 Tools
 -----

-Host-Side tools for creating SPIFS partition images exist and one such tool is `mkspiffs <https://github.com/igrr/mkspiffs>`_.
+Host-Side tools for creating SPIFS partition images exist and one such tool is `mkspiffs <https://github.com/igrr/mkspiffs/releases>` (look for *-esp-idf-*) (See mkspiffs NOTES).
 You can use it to create image from a given folder and then flash that image with ``esptool.py``

 To do that you need to obtain some parameters: